7anya/3PO/README.md

 There are a bunch of scripts described below to make life easier.

-first we set up the VM with a ubuntu ISO.
+First we set up the VM with a ubuntu ISO.
 We download the ISO from the official ubuntu website, and use version ubuntu 20.04.

-then run the script as follows.
+Run the script as follows.

 ```
 ./setup_qemu_iso.sh

 ```

+We download the ISO from the official ubuntu website, and use version ubuntu 20.04.

 Once you are able to boot into the VM, we can set it up normally.

 If you are using qemu in a remote server, you need to configure grub such that it can redirect output to seriel in /etc/grub..

-We dont need the iso, so it can be deleted.
+We dont need the iso anymore, so it can be deleted.

 # Boot into qemu after set up